djasyer/Hallways/README.md

 Linux computers.
-Hallways for machines with x86 or x64 processors are in the x86_64 directory while Hallways for machines with ARM processors are in the arm directory
+Hallways for machines with x86 or x64 processors are in the x86_64 directory while Hallways for machines with ARM processors are in the arm directory.
 ______________________________________________

 How To Play: